PREVIOUS: Visibility (#3)

 2. Personality needs, based on our specific configuration – learning style, MBTI & Enneagram Type…..

 It’s based on present-day reality.
-Ay work, it’s acknowledging the contribution of others & the ability to share credit.
-The person is confident about their identity & functioning, so their energy level is ‘quiet‘, whether they’re getting attention & recognitions or not.
+At work, such a person is confident about their identity & competence, so their energy level is ‘quiet‘, whether they’re getting attention & recognition or not.
+They can also safely acknowledge the contribution of others & are able to share credit.
 Site: “How to manage conflict & confrontation”

 MUST involve 2 or more people – one who bullies, intimidates or socially embarrasses, although not always directly, AND the other as victim, usually not a willing recipient.
 It means TO: